eltonarunga/Stylo/README.md

 Security is a top priority for this application.
 Here are the key measures and considerations:

--   **API Key Protection**: The Gemini API key is stored as a server-side environment variable and is **never exposed to the client's browser**.
-All API calls to Gemini are routed through secure serverless functions (`/api/generate`, `/api/generate-outfit`).
+-   **API Key Protection**: For most features, the Gemini API key is stored as a server-side environment variable and is **never exposed to the client's browser**.
+All API calls to Gemini are routed through secure serverless functions.
+-   **Veo API Key**: The video generation feature requires the user to select their own API key via a special dialog provided by the environment.
+This key is then used for client-side API calls to handle the long-running video generation process.
 -   **Server-Side Input Validation**: All incoming requests to the API endpoints are strictly validated to prevent malformed data from being processed.
-This includes checks on data types, formats (e.g., for image data), and length to mitigate risks of injection or abuse.
--   **Mock Authentication**: The sign-in flow (`/api/auth`) is a **demonstration mock and is not secure for production use**.
-A production-ready implementation would require:
+-   **Mock Authentication**: The sign-in flow is a **demonstration mock and is not secure for production use**.
+A production-ready implementation would require password hashing, secure user storage, and JWTs.
-    -   Password hashing and salting (e.g., using `bcrypt`).
-    -   Secure user storage in a database.
-    -   Generation of signed, expiring JSON Web Tokens (JWTs).
 -   **Rate Limiting**: For a production deployment, it is highly recommended to implement rate limiting on the API endpoints to prevent abuse and control costs.
-This can be done using Vercel's platform features or with services like Upstash.

 ## 🤝 Contributing